Menu Cheadle Hulme Dental And Cosmetics Logo

 • Tooth stains are caused by tar and nicotine in tobacco.
 Tar is naturally dark and stains teeth, while nicotine is colourless and stains them when mixed with oxygen.
 When nicotine is combined with oxygen while smoking, it produces a yellowish substance that stains teeth.

 • If a person’s tooth receives inadequate blood flow after getting hit in the mouth, it may change colour.
 The tooth may heal itself or may perish.
-It is critical to see to dental damage after a mouth injury and get a treatment plan developed by an emergency dentist Manchester.
+It is critical to see to dental damage after a mouth injury and get a treatment plan developed by a dentist.

 How does tooth whitening work?